8 Things to Eat in Rome this Easter

 Corallina

-Also hailing from Umbria, corallina is a salami made from lean pork studded with cubes of fat and black peppercorns, and lightly flavored with a hint of garlic.
-It goes hand in hand with the torta al formaggio at Easter brunch.
+This Umbrian salami, made from lean pork with cubes of fat and black peppercorns, is lightly flavored with garlic.
+It’s a classic pairing with torta di formaggio at Easter brunch.

 Uova di Pasqua